ParijatSutradhar04/Comparison-Tutor/README.md

 3. Optionally deploy the API server for dynamic features
 4. Add real image assets to the `public/assets` folder

-## 📝 Additions
+## 📝 Feedback

-- Include the name of the image options as well as the word option in hindi and bengali
+- Alignment issue with left and right image under left and right text
-- Add the actual images
+- Overlay for image mode as well that and keep the overlay for 10s before moving to the next questions
-- Refine the bengali and hindi texts.
+- Keep the option to change language on the fly page as well